Skip to main content

 Chapter II

-Fixed-Fee Options: What Each Tier Includes
+Filing Pathways: What Each Option Includes

-Suitable for most single-country expats — UK nationals with a pension and savings income, or EU nationals with a single employment contract abroad.
-Portugal + US Coordination — €1,300 Covers the Portuguese Modelo 3 plus coordination with your US tax preparer.
+Suitable for most single-country expats, UK nationals with a pension and savings income, or EU nationals with a single employment contract abroad.
+Confirm filing obligation, threshold, and deadline on current official instructions before submission.
 Includes dual-filing timeline management (Portuguese deadline vs.

 Both tiers include a follow-up review if Finanças (the Portuguese tax authority) queries the return.